seanbaxter/DirectXShaderCompiler/docs/AliasAnalysis.rst

     return AliasAnalysis::alias(V1, V1Size, V2, V2Size);
   }

-In addition to analysis queries, you must make sure to unconditionally pass LLVM `update notification`_ methods to the superclass as well if you override them, which allows all alias analyses in a change to be updated.
+In addition to analysis queries, you must make sure to unconditionally pass LLVM37 `update notification`_ methods to the superclass as well if you override them, which allows all alias analyses in a change to be updated.